 The Bay of Islands are a major tourist destination in New Zealand thanks to the fantastic scenery, sailing, fishing, and relaxed way of life.
 Combine the Jazz festival with some wine tasting and a cruise around the bay.

-The entrance price for the Jazz Festival is a very reasonable $60 for 3 days.
 If you’re travelling down south from Auckland at this time of year and love jazz, why not add a few extra days to your adventure with a short trip north for the festival beforehand?

 Hiking in New Zealand in Winter

 New Zealand’s Great Walks are a series of multi-day hikes with varying levels of difficulty.
-Of New Zealand’s nine Great Walks, five are located on the South Island (the other four are on the North Island and Steward Island).
+Of New Zealand’s nine Great Walks, five are located on the South Island (the other four are on the North Island and Stewart Island).
 The Milford Track is possibly the most famous of all the great walks and it’s easy to see why.
 Walking the track in Milford feels like you’ve entered a new world.

 Tramping in winter, however, is a lot harder than in summer when the Great Walks season is open (from October to May).
 Reduced facilities, snow, and other hazards make the journey a lot more challenging and tracks like the Milford and Routeburn are recommended for experienced hikers only in winter.